 Rattles And Teethers

-Baby rattles and teething toys are essential for early development.
-Rattles introduce sound and movement, helping babies learn cause and effect.
+Baby rattles and teething toys are essential for early development. attles introduce sound and movement, helping babies learn cause and effect.
 They encourage babies to shake and grasp, improving hand-eye coordination.

 Teething toys, or teething rings, soothe sore gums during teething.
 These teething toys are made from safe, chewable materials.
-Many come in bright colors and interesting shapes to attract attention.
+They come in bright colors and interesting shapes to attract attention.

 | Feature | Rattles | Teethers |